YanleiFeng/SoilCarbonChangeByDisturbance/README.md

     File: eventType.csv
     Operation: Read all disturbance events recorded by NEON.

-    2. Filter for disturbance Events, use fire disturbance as an example hereafter.
-All the other disturbances follow the similar process
-    Filters events where eventType == "fire".
+    2. Filter for disturbance Events.
+All the other disturbances follow the similar process Filters events where eventType == "fire".

     3. Export Fire Event Records